verida/proof-connector-dapp/README.md

 - Verify if you exceed trading volume on Binance
 - Verify if you are discord owner
 - Verify if you have Uber account
+- Verify credentials from zkPass and Reclaim protocol

 ## Setup
 ### Setup zkPass account